 How to Brew Green Tea Bags:

-To brew the perfect cup of delicious hot green tea, you’ll first of all need to pay attention to the type of green tea you have bought.
+To brew the perfect cup of delicious hot green tea, you’ll first need to pay attention to the type of green tea you have bought.

 For green tea like this, it's best to wait for five to seven minutes after your kettle has boiled.
 Leave the lid of your kettle open so that steam can escape and your water can cool down quicker.
 Steep your tea bag in a cup of cooled-down water for three to four minutes to get the flavor of green tea while avoiding its bitter tannins!